 In 2003, Hansen launched FantasyGuru.com Magazine, an annual fantasy football magazine that featured the first NFL player interview in a fantasy magazine (then reigning ROY Clinton Portis).
 After the 2009 season, the company decided to go back to producing content 100% online, as the magazine was no longer a viable option.
 Hansen around this time also had a nationally-syndicated newspaper column that appeared weekly in papers such as the Chicago Sun-Times, Seattle Post-Intelligencer, and the Las Vegas Review-Journal.

 In 2013, he was inducted into the Fantasy Sports Writer's Association's Hall of Fame at a ceremony at the F.S.T.A Winter conference in Las Vegas in January of 2014.
 Hansen's award can be seen in this tweet.
 Also in 2013, Hansen deemed in the preseason the FantasyGuru.com Staff League as his #1 league for the year, and he proceeded to post a 14-0 record in the regular season only to come win win short of a perfect 16-0 season.
-In 2013, Managing Editor Joe Dolan used Hansen's 2013 preseason projections finished 3rd out of 130+ experts on Fantasy Pros' 2013 Preseason Draft Accuracy rankings.
-In 2015, Dolan used Hansen's 2015 projections to finish 1st out of 140+ experts on Fantasy Pros' 2015 Preseason Draft Accuracy rankings.
+Hansen's projections, along with contributions from Managing Editor Joe Dolan, have finished in the top-3 (out of 140+) on Fantasy Pros' Preseason Draft Accuracy rankings in 2 of the last 3 years and in the top-25 three years in a row (2013-2015).

 In 2014, Hansen was contracted to be the chief fantasy analyst for a ground-breaking new "Fantasy Zone" channel on DirecTV.
 Fantasy Zone airs for 7 hours and was the first national television show that offers immediate fantasy analysis of the games while they're happening, and much more.
-In 2016, Hansen is entering his third season as the leading analyst for the channel.
+In 2017, Hansen will return for his fourth season as the leading analyst for the channel.

 Focusing only on football, Hansen is one of the most connected fantasy writers in the country and attends events such as the Super Bowl, NFL Draft, and the annual Scouting Combine, interacting with NFL players, coaches, analysts, agents, and insiders alike.

-A 1993 graduate of Rowan University, Hansen is married with four children and resides in Southern New Jersey, where has spent much of his spare time coaching little league baseball/softball.
+A 1993 graduate of Rowan University, Hansen is married with four children and resides in Southern New Jersey right outside of Philadelphia, where he has spent much of his spare time coaching little league baseball/softball.